gantech/sviv_2d/README.md

 ## Unsteady Aerodynamic Simulations

 1. Clone this repo and the welib repo (https://github.com/gantech/welib) into the same folder.
 If you clone them in other folders, you will need to modify some file paths in the code.
+You will need to change to the sviv_2d branch of welib and follow the installation instructions on the README.md file for welib.
 2. Run a single case to determine input parameters.
 ```
 cd welib/welib/airfoils/examples/